 Board games and card games provide learning opportunities while also satisfying children’s competitive natures.
 Playing games with specific rules and boundaries allows children to learn about limits in a safe environment.
 Games also help children learn about winning, losing, and playing fair in constructive and guided ways.

-We intentionally designed our martial arts camps to reduce the amount of screen time for our students, in order to get their minds and bodies engaged throughout the day.
+We intentionally designed our martial arts programs to reduce the amount of screen time for our students, in order to get their minds and bodies engaged throughout the day.
 By allowing for time for educational, creative, and physical activities, our students are able to spend their school breaks in ways that improve their wellbeing.
 This sets them up for not only a productive and enjoyable summer, but also a successful future all year-round!